flodihn/NextGen/README.md

 Running a testing with TCP clients.
 ===================================
-Start all the server by either executing the startall.sh script (You can also go into the ConnectionServer, AccountServer, CharacterServer and AreaServer directories and run start.sh from there):
+Start all the server by executing the startall.sh script (You can also go into the ConnectionServer, AccountServer, CharacterServer and AreaServer directories and run start.sh from there):

 	./startall.sh